unoplatform/uno.toolkit.ui/doc/controls/ChipAndChipGroup.md

 # Chip & ChipGroup

 > [!TIP]
 > This guide covers details for `Chip` and `ChipGroup` specifically.
-If you just getting started with the Uno Toolkit Material Library, please see our [general getting started](../getting-started.md) to make sure you have the initial correct setup in place.
+If you are just getting started with the Uno Toolkit Material Library, please see our [general getting started](../getting-started.md) page to make sure you have the correct setup in place.

 ## Summary
 `Chip` is a control that can be used for selection, filtering, or performing an action from a list.